ElementsProject/lightning/doc/contribute-to-core-lightning/coding-style-guidelines.md

 }
 ```

-## Tabs and indentaion
+## Tabs and indentation

-The C code uses TAB charaters with a visual indentation of 8 whitespaces.
+The C code uses TAB characters with a visual indentation of 8 whitespaces.
 If you submit code for a review, make sure your editor knows this.

 When breaking a line with more than 80 characters, align parameters and arguments like so: